-The week commencing 14th January 2019 sees us start work on a project with Ebsford Environmental at the Park’s lagoon (boating lake) and two smaller freshwater lakes.
-We anticipate work will last approximately 15 weeks, ending in April.
+Week commencing 14th January 2019 we started work on a project with Ebsford Environmental at the Park’s lagoon (boating lake) and two smaller freshwater lakes.
+The project was completed on time and on budget, lasting 15 weeks and ending in April.

-The main aim of the project is to:
+The main aim of the project was to:

 - increase biodiversity and improve the quality of water, island features and surrounding landscape